Planning a Trip to Disneyland Paris – The Ultimate Guide

 - Walt’s – An American Restaurant

 Another restaurant that’s definitely worth visiting is the world-famous Planet Hollywood, which is an experience in itself!
 You can enjoy all kinds of American-style food while surrounded by fascinating movie memorabilia.

-If your little girl is princess-mad, make sure you eat at the Auberge de Cendrillon, which serves fine French cuisine in enchanted fairytale surroundings fit for any little prince and princess!
+If your little one is princess-mad, make sure you eat at the Auberge de Cendrillon, which serves fine French cuisine in enchanted fairytale surroundings fit for any little prince or princess!
 Plus, if they want to join in you can take along their favourite princess outfit!

 Packing for a day at the parks

 Planning what to take with you can differ quite a lot depending on the time of year you’re visiting Disneyland Paris, so these tips should help with your packing essentials: